hackoregon/civic/README.md

 # Installs all package dependencies and links cross-dependencies.
 $ yarn bootstrap

 # This will build all packages.
 Since some packages are used internally, they need to be built before the dependent packages are worked on.
-This operation takes while (~10 minutes), but only needs to be run at the project root once.
 $ yarn build

+# Take a pizza break! 🍕!
+This takes a while, but only needs to run at the project root once.
 ```

 ## Setting up your text editor

 In order to be the most productive, you’ll want to install some extensions or plug-ins for your text editor.
 These tools are already installed and configured project wide, so the only installation you’ll need is inside your text editor (don’t `npm install` or `yarn add` them).
 There are plug-ins or extensions available for the most commonly used editors (VS Code, Sublime Text, Vim, WebStorm, Atom, etc…)

-*WARNING, CONFIGURATION IS STILL UNDER CONSTRUCTION*
+🐸**GENTLE WARNING**🐸: Configuration still in progress.
+You may encounter linting errors.
 You may want to turn off Prettier and ESLint in your editor for the time being

 -   EditorConfig — for consistency in settings like indentation line-endings